MagerValp/ArcadeGameSelector/README.markdown

 Installation
 ------------

 Copy `AGS2`, `AGS2Helper`, `AGS2.conf`, `AGS2Background.iff`, and `Empty.iff` into `AGS:`.
 Copy `Startup-Sequence` to `S:` for AGS to start automatically.
-For each game that you wish to run create a script with the commands necessary to start it and give it a `.run` extension.
+For each game that you wish to run, create a script with the commands necessary to start it and give it a `.run` extension.
 You can also add a screenshot with a `.iff` extension and information with a `.txt` extension.

 Place AGS:AGS2 in the Startup-Sequence after SetPatch, Assign AGS: and whatever customizations you need: